basicmi/AI-Chip/README.md

 > The performance is unknown, but they compared their chip to a current NVIDIA, at that time, and said they had 2.5 times the performance.
 We know Nvidia is now more than ten times faster with their Tensor cores so KnuEdge will have a tough job keeping up.
 A MIMD or DSP approach will have to execute awfully well to take some share in this space.

+> Since KnuEdge “emerged from stealth” last year, the company has gone quiet and not offered up any additional information about what they’ve been up to.
+According to an [article in VentureBeat](https://venturebeat.com/2016/06/06/former-nasa-chief-unveils-100-million-neural-computing-chip-company-knuedge/), we know that KnuEdge has already been generating revenue and that they were considering raising more funding this year in addition to the $100 million in “patient money” they have already raised.
+Their website contains next to no information aside from employee profiles.
+At an [Xconomy conference](http://www.xconomy.com/san-diego/2017/05/02/smarr-others-talk-healthtech-ai-at-xconomys-impact-of-innovation/) a few weeks ago, the Company talked about “cloud-based machine intelligence as a service” that is “supposed to be rolled out sometime this year“.

 ## Tenstorrent
 [Tenstorrent](http://tenstorrent.com/index.html) is a small Canadian start-up in Toronto claiming an order of magnitude improvement in efficiency for deep learning, like most.
 No real public details but they're are on the [Cognitive 300 list](http://www.cogniteventures.com/the-cognitive-computing-startup-list/).